Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 He returned for a while to Jefferson County where he penned a breathless and completely false account of a lone Civil War soldier who stopped the burning of the rail bridge across the Holston River.

 Gatlin exaggerated the number of “Lincolnites” and claimed the man killed three with a dagger.
-An account published by an Atlanta newspaper that quickly became distributed as war-time propaganda.
+An account published by an Atlanta newspaper quickly became distributed as war-time propaganda.

 When federal troops occupied Jefferson County in 1863, Gatlin and his wife went to Georgia and eventually South Carolina where they lived out their days.